tmissao/grpc-studies/01-Basics.md

 ---
 ### `Number`

+- int32, int64 - (Not efficient serializing negative values)
-- int32, int64, sint32, sint64
+- sint32, sint64 - (Not efficient serializing positive values)
 - uint32, uint64
-- fixed32, fixed64, sfixed32, sfixed64 - takes a fixed amount of bytes when serializing
+- fixed32, fixed64, sfixed32, sfixed64 - takes a fixed amount of bytes when serializing (The fixed family is used when you data have big numbers all the time)
 - float, double

 > On all the fields above the default value is 0